Model Theory of R-trees: The theory of pointed R -trees with radius at most r

 The next lemma shows that the class of complete pointed $\R$-trees of radius $\leq r$ is axiomatized by $\RT_r$.

 \begin{lemma} The models of $\RT_r$ are exactly the complete, pointed $\R$-trees of radius $\leq r$. \end{lemma} \begin{proof} First we assume $\M\models\RT_r$.
 Then $(M, d,p)$ is a complete, pointed metric space.
 Axiom (\ref{boundax}) guarantees that $M$ has radius $\leq r$.
-Axiom (\ref{midptax}) implies that for any $x,y\in M$ and any $\epsilon >0$ there is $z\in M$ such that $d(x,z)$ and $d(y,z)$ are within $\epsilon$ of $\frac{1}{2}d(x,y)$.
-Iterating this process, we define a map from the set of dyadic rational numbers in $[0,1]$ into $M$ so that $f(0)=x$ and $f(1)=y$.
-By letting $\epsilon$ approach $0$ fast enough, we make this map uniformly continuous, so that its completion will be a path from $x$ to $y$ in $M$.
-Therefore, $M$ is path-connected.
-Using Definition \ref{defhyperbolic}, Axiom (\ref{hypax}) implies that $M$ is a $0$-hyperbolic metric space.
-By \cite[Lemma 2.4.13]{C}, any connected $0$-hyperbolic metric space is an $\R$-tree.
-Therefore, $\M$ is a pointed $\R$-tree with radius $\leq r$.
-That a complete, pointed $\R$-tree with radius $\leq r$ is a model of $\RT_r$ is clear. \end{proof}
+Axiom \ref{hypax} implies that $M$ is $0$-hyperbolic.